Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 3. Click **Commit**.
 4. The **Commit** button will change to **Create a pull request**.
 You can add more commits, but click the **Create a pull request** button for now.
 You will then be redirected to your Git provider in a new tab.

-The following examples use GitHub as the provider:
+The following example uses GitHub as the provider:

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/demo-model-github.png" width="90%" title="Example of the screen you're taken to in GitHub when you create a pull request from the Visual Editor." />